neighborhoods/Prefab/README.md

 #### Project Structure

-Prefab requires that all Prefab definition files be under a versioned directory under `src/`.
+Prefab requires that all Prefab definition files be in a versioned directory under `src/`.
 For example, `src/V1/Actor.prefab.definition.yml` is valid while `src/Actor.prefab.definition.yml` is not.

 #### Materialized Views

-Prefab puts an extremely high focus on response times.
-One of the ways Prefab ensures fast response times is by ensuring that all HTTP requests result in a single database query on an index, made possible through the use of [materialized views](https://en.wikipedia.org/wiki/Materialized_view).
+Prefab puts an extremely high focus on performance.
+One of the ways Prefab achieves fast response times is by ensuring that all HTTP requests result in a single database query on an index, made possible through the use of [materialized views](https://en.wikipedia.org/wiki/Materialized_view).
 Prefab uses [search criteria](#search-criteria) to interact with its database, which doesn't support table joins.
 That means all data for a given request MUST live in the same table.

 Note: Since search criteria allows you to select which data you would like to return, a single materialized view with a superset of all data returned by your HTTP endpoints can be used.